Best lenses for the Sony A7C and A7C II: the ideal fit for these wonderfully compact and portable full-frame cameras

 No optical stabilizer

 Every photographer needs an ultra-wide zoom, whether they realize it straight away or not.
-And given the Sony A7C's special suitability for travel, this Tamron 17-28mm f/2.8 Di III RXD fits the bill perfectly.
+And given the special suitability of these Sony cameras for travel, the Tamron 17-28mm f/2.8 Di III RXD fits the bill perfectly.
 No full-frame ultra-wide zoom will be small, but the Tamron is neater and certainly easier to carry than Sony's own wide-angle monsters – and a lot easier to afford, too.

 Read more: Tamron 17-28mm f/2.8 Di III RXD review